malcolmkeating/malcolmkeating.github.io/_pages/editing.md

 I work with writers like you to ensure your work is grammatically correct and polished.
 I focus on the details that journals and publishers care about, and I read with an eye for argumentative rigor that academics care about.
 And importantly, I ensure that your work sounds like *you*, not a machine.

 Not only do I have professional editing experience and training but I'm also an academic.
 I've worked on everything from blog posts and book reviews to journal articles, edited collections, and monographs.
-I have experience helping non-native English speakers polish their writing—without losing their authentic voices from teaching in the multingual context of Singapore and working with academics throughout the world.
+I have experience helping non-native English speakers polish their writing—without losing their authentic voices.

 #### Qualifications ####
 + Copyediting certificate in progress with UC San Diego Extended Studies
 + Extensive editorial experience with academic articles and books
 + PhD in philosophy, focusing on language
 + Experience with foreign languages and diacritical marks
 + See my [editing résumé](https://malcolmkeating.github.io/editing-resume/) for more details

 #### Services ####